 Looking for a marriage celebrant and not sure what questions to ask?
-Check out my hints to ensure you’re asking the right questions so that you choose your celebrant to make your wedding day perfect:
+Check out the 10 questions below to ensure you’re asking the right questions so that you choose the right celebrant to make your wedding day perfect

 Does it matter how long someone’s been registered as a marriage celebrant?
 Well that depends.
-If they’re newbies (and there’s nothing wrong with that – we all started somewhere), they won’t have the wealth of experience that a more experienced celebrant will have.
+If they’re newbies (and there’s nothing wrong with that – we all started somewhere), they won’t have the wealth of experience that a more experienced celebrant has.
 After a while you learn to think on your feet and know the best way to handle issues that might arise.
-If you’re keen on a newer celebrant, you may be able to negotiate their cost down which is a bonus.
+However, if you’re keen on a newer celebrant, you may be able to negotiate their cost down which is a bonus.

 How many weddings have you performed?